cocomr/coco/README.md

 The documentation for installing and using CoCo can be found on [readthedocs](http://coco.readthedocs.io/en/latest/)

-If you have any problem understanding the documentation or you think the docs is not clear please write at filippobrizzi at gmail.com / emanuelerffaldi @gmail.com or use the issue system of github.

 ##Use in Scientific Work##
 In case you are going to use this work in a scientific publication please cite the following paper